-- Train students to practice social work from an ecological, developmental and integral perspective. - Develop skills for problem solving in social work at the micro level and bring change at the macro level. - Provide concurrent opportunity for the integration of class-room learning and field practicum. - professional values and commitment and the professional ideal. - Develop skills to effectively use the integrated approach to problem solving and enhance skills of intervention at the micro and the macro levels of system in relation to the needs and problems of the client system. - Develop skills to organize people to meet their needs and solve their problems by using roles appropriate to social work e.g. advocacy for child's right, human rights. - Bevelop an understanding of the pattern of behaviour of peoples their strengths and their pathological behaviour. - Develop the ability to carry out tasks in relations to service delivery and programme management. routine administration, staff supervision and training; prepare project proposals, time management, management by objectives and enhancing skills in documenting. - gain skills to show interest, engage in practice and enhance ability as a practitioner. - Develop the ability to make innovative contribution to the organization's functioning.
+- Train students to practice social work from an ecological, development and integrated perspective. - Bevelop skills for problem solving in work at the micro level and change at the macro level. - Provide concurrent opportunity for the integration of class-room learning and field practicum. - Bevelop professional values and commitment and the professional ideal. - Develop skills to effectively use the integrated approach to problem solving and enhance skills of intervention, at the micro and the macro levels of system in relation to the needs are problems of he client system. - Develop skills to organize people to meet their needs and solve their problems use roles appropriate to work e.g. advocacy for child's right, human rights. - Bevelop an understanding of the pattern of behaviour of peoples their strengths and their pathological behaviour. - Development the ability to carry out tasks in relations to service delivery and programme management.
+Routine administration, staff supervision and training; prepare project proposals, time management, management by objectives and enhancing skills in documenting. - Recording skills to show interest, engagement in practice and enhanced growth as a practitioner. - Bevelop the ability to make innovative contribution to the organization's functioning. - Gain confidence to represent the profession in interdisciplinary teams and integrate theory or classroom training into practice. - Bevelop the capacity to utilize instruction for enhancing and integrating field practice. - g Utilize field instructions for enhancing and integrating field practice. - Make creative use of field instructions to evaluate mutual input. - Utilize practice based research to test effectiveness of specific aspects of intervention.